carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 LiveDebugVariables pass extracts variable locations from a MIR function and deletes the corresponding DBG_VALUE instructions.
 Some localized copy propagation is performed within blocks.
-After register allocation, the VirtRegRewriter pass re-inserts DBG_VALUE instructions in their orignal positions, translating virtual register references into their physical machine locations.
+After register allocation, the VirtRegRewriter pass re-inserts DBG_VALUE instructions in their original positions, translating virtual register references into their physical machine locations.
 To avoid encoding incorrect variable locations, in this pass any DBG_VALUE of a virtual register that is not live, is replaced by